htschan/outdoortracker/README.md

 2. Reference the issue in your pull request
 3. Add appropriate tests for your changes
 4. Update documentation as needed

+## Continuous Integration and Deployment

+This project uses GitHub Actions for automated testing, security scanning, and deployment:

+- **Build and Test**: Runs on every push and pull request
+- **Security Scan**: Checks for vulnerabilities in code and dependencies
+- **Deployment**: Automatically deploys to production when changes are merged to main

+For more information on the CI/CD setup, see [GitHub Actions Documentation](docs/github-actions.md)

 ## License